SMH642800/ImageToPDF/README.md

 # ImageToPDF

 ## About
-An app which combines multiple Images to one Pdf file by using Python.
+An app which combines multiple Images to one single PDF file by using Python.

 ## 🚀 Features
 - 📁 Batch Process Subfolders: Automatically scans each subfolder and creates a separate PDF for each.